sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/create-docker-image.rst

 .. note:: Ensure that you replace **username/repo** and **tagname** with the actual names.
 Take note of the image name, which will be used in the next steps when creating a Jupyter connection in Fire Insights.

-Deploy Docker image in Kubernetes
+How Fire Insights deploys the Docker Image in Kubernetes Cluster
 ---------------------------------

 Fire Insights uses the below YAML files to deploy in kubernetes cluster: